Changes Are Highlighted With Yellow Color

 NSEJS 2020 Total Number of Questions Asked

-In the NSEJS, there are total of 80 multiple choice questions, each with only one of the four options correct.
+In NSEJS 2019, total 80 multiple choice questions, each with only one of the four options correct, was asked in question paper.

 NSEJS 2020 Total Marks

-In NSEJS exam, there are total of 80 questions:
+Till NSEJS 2019 exam, there are total of 80 questions:

 For every correct answer >> +3 Marks